mittelmark/yeti/yeti/yeti.md

 :   Adds custom user code to the generated parser. *token* must be one
     of

+    constructor

-    -   Defines the class\'s constructor.
+    :   Defines the class\'s constructor.
 The *script* may have any of the formats allowed by **\[incr Tcl\]**, without the **constructor** keyword.

+    destructor

-    -   Defines the body of the class\'s destructor.
+    :   Defines the body of the class\'s destructor.

+    error

-    -   Defines the body of the error handler that is called whenever an error occurs, e.g. parse errors or errors executing a rule\'s script. *script* has access to the **yyerrmsg** parameter, which contains a string with a description of the error and its cause.
+    :   Defines the body of the error handler that is called whenever an error occurs, e.g. parse errors or errors executing a rule\'s script. *script* has access to the **yyerrmsg** parameter, which contains a string with a description of the error and its cause.